Easy 5 Step Guide to Ethical Investing

 There is a ‘buzz’ about it in the industry, which is interesting because ethical investing has been around for a long time but suddenly, it’s a hot topic.
 Why?
 Because it has changed, it’s evolved and it’s improved.
 It’s easier than ever to access, it performs better than before, and charges are more competitive.

-My aim is to help as many people as possible get their money out of fossil fuels, out of weapons, pornography, tobacco and into companies working towards a more sustainable future for our planet.
+My aim is to help as many people as possible get their money out of fossil fuels, weapons, pornography, tobacco.
+And into companies working towards a more sustainable future for our planet.

 So what is it?

 If you have a personal pension or a stocks and shares ISA you are probably investing.
 It is possible to choose individual stocks and shares for your pension or ISA in some circumstances, but that is a risky approach for most people.

 To protect yourself from losing money if a company goes bust it’s advisable to have many different companies in your ‘portfolio’.
 Creating a portfolio of hundreds of companies and getting it right, is a skill that I don’t have.
 Instead I use ‘fund managers’ who do know what they are doing.

 Instead of selecting individual companies, I select well regarded fund managers, who create ethical funds and portfolios, for you to invest in.

 In the past, ethical investing was all about removing unwanted sectors or companies such as weapons, fossil fuels etc. You start with an existing fund or Index (eg: FTSE) and take out the companies you don’t want.
 This is known as SRI (Socially Responsible Investing) and is still used today.